Littoral cell angioma of the spleen

 Treatment and prognosis

-As most patients are symptomatic from anaemia and thrmobocytopaenia and because imaging findings are nonspecific, splenectomy is usually performed for definitive histological diagnosis and treatment.
-At present biologic behaviour has not been firmly established.
+As many patients are symptomatic and imaging findings are non-specific, splenectomy is usually performed for definitive histological diagnosis and treatment.
+Littoral cell angiomas are considered benign.

 - 1. Abbott RM, Levy AD, Aguilera NS et-al. From the archives of the AFIP: primary vascular neoplasms of the spleen: radiologic-pathologic correlation.
 Radiographics.
 24 (4): 1137-63. doi:10.1148/rg.244045006 - Pubmed citation